DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 The player will control a rolling marble that must get from A to B (in a 3D environment of your design) and collect all instances of a given item before they're allowed to exit the level.

 We'll again us BSP geometry to construct mesh assets within UE4 - but I *do* invite you create your own level components in your favourite 3D software and import these.
 You may wish to view [these tutorials](https://github.com/DavidRandallPeters/3DModeling) to achieve this.

+I still suggest you do your white-boxing with BSP.

 We'll include stationery adversaries that will shoot projectiles, take a look at UE4's lighting system and I'll try to include particular features in these tutorials at your request - and if time permits.